nozavroni/csvelte/docs/index.rst

 ..  note::

     The API documentation is generated automatically by `ApiGen <http://www.apigen.org>`_ and reads as such.
-For more detailed, human-friendly documentation, take a look at the reference guides and tutorials sections.
+For more detailed, human-friendly documentation, take a look at the :doc:`reference/index` and :doc:`tutorials/index` sections.

 Reference Guides
 ================